-3) In the case of a first preference for a Community or Voluntary Controlled School such as ours, the parent should then forward form onto their Home Authority Admissions Team to be processed.
+3) The parent should then forward form onto their Home Authority Admissions Team to be processed.

 4) The Home Local Authority will co-ordinate with any relevant admission authorities on behalf of the parent to determine which is the highest ranked offer that can be made.

 5) The Home Local Authority will write to parents, on behalf of the relevant admission authority, normally within 10 school days, of the form being received to notify of the decision.
-Where it is not possible to offer a place, parents will be notified of the right of an appeal, by the relevant admission authority and in most cases, an alternative school will be offered.
+Where it is not possible to offer a place, parents will be notified of the right of an appeal, on behalf of the relevant admission authority and in most cases, an alternative school will be offered.